 The Office on Child Abuse and Neglect (OCAN) at the Children's Bureau, Administration for Children and Families, U.S. Department of Health and Human Services is responsible for overseeing and managing the CBCAP program.
-OCAN provides support to the CBCAP grantees through many avenues which include the provision of funds to the National Center on CBCAP or FRIENDS which is available to provide training and New State Lead Orientation Manual technical assistance to lead agencies on the requirements of the program.
-In addition, OCAN staff work closely with the ACF Regional Office staff who also provide a secondary review of the State applications and reports.
+OCAN provides support to the CBCAP grantees through many avenues which include the provision of funds to the National Center for CBCAP or FRIENDS which is available to provide training and technical assistance to lead agencies on the requirements of the program.
+In addition, OCAN staff work closely with the Children's Bureau Regional Office staff who also provide a secondary review of the State applications and reports.